 3. Which of these best describes your diet most days?

 - Balanced, mostly based around fruit and vegetables, with some oily fish, small amounts of meat and very little sugar (-2 years)

 - I try to eat well but sometimes reach for junk food when I’m stressed or busy (+1 year)

-- My diet’s not all it could be.
+- My diet is not all it could be.
 I have a sweet tooth and live on convenience meals (+2 years)

-4. Regardless of how much exercise you do, how much do you sit down daily?
+4. How much do you sit down daily?